c19witness/uk-covid19-inquiry/2023-10-03_module-2/6_SOBO_Covid-19_Bereaved_Families_for_Justice_Cymru_by_Ms_Shepherd.rst

 The failure to properly acknowledge that Covid-19 is spread by :outline:`aerosol` transmission and to adapt public messaging, guidance and non-pharmaceutical interventions, or NPIs, has important implications for infection prevention and control guidance, including the requirement for healthcare workers to wear :outline:`FFP3 masks` for the routine treatment of Covid-19 patients, as well as wider implications for decisions about what NPIs were implemented.

 Given what was known, measures should have been considered at an earlier stage to mitigate against the risk of :outline:`airborne` transmission.
-For example, there should have been a greater focus on indoor ventilation and air quality monitoring, alongside the recommendation to meet outside where possible.
+For example, there should have been a greater focus on indoor :outline:`ventilation` and air quality monitoring, alongside the recommendation to meet outside where possible.
 CBFJ Cymru ask the Inquiry to ascertain whether decision-making and public messaging as it unfolded accurately reflected the scientific understanding on the possible routes of transmission of Covid-19.

 One of the decisions which led to a change in the NPIs which were implemented was the declassification of Covid-19 as a high-consequence infectious disease.